-Earlier this week we made a Wool Wash Bar and a Wool Conditioner so as to take better care of our wool items.
-Today I wanted to show you how to properly wash your wool items so as not to felt them (cause them to shrink), stretch or otherwise distort their shape.
+Earlier this week we made a Wool Wash Bar and a Wool Conditioner to take better care of our wool items.
+Today I will show you how to properly wash your wool items to avoid felting them (causing them to shrink), stretching, or otherwise distorting their shape.

-To start, fill your sink with tepid water.
-We don’t want hot water but we do want it a little warm so we can make sure the garment or article gets clean.
-Take your wool wash bar and soap your water.
-You don’t want to add your wool item just yet!
-Once your water is slightly soapy, add your wool item.
+To start, fill a sink with tepid water.
+We don’t want hot water, but we do want it a little warm so we can make sure the garment or article gets clean.
+Use your wool wash bar to soap your water, agitating gently to get some suds going.
+Once your water is slightly soapy, then it’s time to add your wool item.

+When you are finished with the wash, drain the water.
 Do not lift the wool item out of the sink.
 Now that the wool is wet, it is very easy to distort the garment.
-Fill the sink with fresh water.
-This is to rinse all of the soap off of the fibers.
-Again gently press the garment under the water.
-Drain.

-Transfer the item to a different sink or a colander.
-Rinse the sink and fill with water again.
-Take about a lima bean sized amount of the wool conditioner and mix it into the water.
+Carefully transfer the item to a different sink or a colander.
+Rinse the empty sink and fill with water again.
+Take about a lima bean-sized amount of the wool conditioner and mix it into the water.
 I find rubbing the conditioner into my hands prior to adding to the water prevents large particles of conditioner from not mixing into the water.

 Place the wool item into the water.
 Gently press under the water.
 Continue to press for a few minutes.
 You will be able to feel the texture change under your finger tips.
 It is similar to using conditioner in your own hair.

 Drain the sink again without disturbing your wool article.
 Fill the sink again with tepid water.
 We want to rinse any excess conditioner from the fibers.
 Press the garment under the water to insure it is rinsed well.
 Drain the sink for the final time.

 Gently fold up your item and transfer it to a bowl or colander.
 Lay a large bath towel out on the floor.
 Place your wool garment on it and lay it out.
 Starting from the bottom of the garment, roll upwards towards the top.